 “I did not say anything.
 I was always embarrassed by the words sacred, glorious, and sacrifice and the expression in vain.
 We had heard them, sometimes standing in the rain almost out of earshot, so that only the shouted words came through, and had read them on proclamations that were slapped up by billposters over other proclamations, now for a long time, and I had seen nothing sacred, and the things that were glorious had no glory and the sacrifices were like the stock yards at Chicago if nothing was done with the meat except to bury it.”

 Frederick Henry refuses all the abstractions of war.
 He is cold and clear-thinking in his position as lieutenant ambulance driver for the Italian army.
-But he is in love with Catherine Barkley, and in this area he is emotional.
+But he is in love with Catherine Barkley.

 But Catherine has real depth.
 She has experienced loss in the war before meeting Fredrick.
 She's strong, but also a bit broken and spooked.
 She imagines herself dead in the rain now and then.
 She's not crazy, but she feels the pull and dread of her psychology during war, especially.